-Integrating systems and psychological theories, supervised clinical experience, theological education, and spiritual formation in order to heal and empower diverse families, individuals, and groups from any faith and culture.
+A Couples and Family Therapy program integrating systems and psychological theories, supervised clinical experience, theological education, and spiritual formation in order to clinically heal and empower diverse families, individuals, and groups from any faith and culture.

 The Master of Arts in Relationship & Pastoral Therapy (MARPT) program prepares effective, competent couples and family therapists.
 Courses are designed to meet the educational requirements for licensed marriage and family therapist (LMFT) in Washington state.
 Our graduates integrate clinical education and practice with theological studies and spiritual formation.
 Students graduate equipped to be couples and family therapists in both traditional therapy and milieu settings or in a broad array of professional applications (e.g., educators, consultants, and coaches).
 Graduates contribute to the field of couples and family therapy by seeing clients, joining professional organizations, volunteering in the community, and advocating for justice.
 In our clinical sequence, students therapeutically serve couples, families, individuals, and groups with a variety of mental and physical health issues and diagnosis.
 Interns are trained to assess, diagnose, consult, and treat under the guidance of a licensed supervisor.
 Our students understand and adhere to the American Association Marriage and Family Therapy’s (AAMFT) Code of Ethics.